JJJ/ab-testing-for-wp/README.txt

 5. Integration with HTML Forms

 == Changelog ==
+= 1.7.0 =
+* Shows statistical significance of the results in the overview and test settings so you can be confident that the results can be trusted

 = 1.6.0 =
 * Added integrations with HTML Forms, Mailchimp for WordPress, and Contact Form 7